GreatJingTJ/matroska-specification/chapters.md

 ### EditionFlagHidden

-When the `EditionFlagHidden Flag` is set to false it means the `Edition` is visible and selectable in a `Matroska Player`.
+When the `EditionFlagHidden` flag is set to false it means the `Edition` is visible and selectable in a `Matroska Player`.
-All `ChapterAtoms Elements` MUST be interpreted with their own `ChapterFlagHidden Flags`.
+All `ChapterAtoms Elements` MUST be interpreted with their own `ChapterFlagHidden` flags.

 ChapterAtom / ChapterFlagHidden | False | True | visible
 --------------------------------|-------|------|--------
 Chapter 1                       |   X   |      | yes
 Chapter 2                       |       | X    | no

-When the `EditionFlagHidden Flag` is set to true the `Edition` is hidden and SHOULD not be selectable in a `Matroska Player`.
+When the `EditionFlagHidden` flag is set to true the `Edition` is hidden and SHOULD not be selectable in a `Matroska Player`.
-If all `Editions` `EditionFlagHidden Flags` are set to true, there is no visible `Edition`.
+If all `Editions` `EditionFlagHidden` flags are set to true, there is no visible `Edition`.
-In this case all `ChapterAtoms Elements` MUST also be interpreted as if their `ChapterFlagHidden Flag` is also set to true, regardless with their own `ChapterFlagHidden Flags`.
+In this case all `ChapterAtoms Elements` MUST also be interpreted as if their `ChapterFlagHidden` flag is also set to true, regardless with their own `ChapterFlagHidden` flags.

 ChapterAtom / ChapterFlagHidden | False | True | visible
 --------------------------------|-------|------|--------